Welcome to Yew class.

 Collective Worship is an important part of our school life.

-Busy Bees have collective worship in the classroom where they focus on one value each half term: honesty, resilience, responsibility, self-control, empathy and equity.
+Nursery have collective worship in the classroom where they focus on one value each half term: honesty, resilience, responsibility, self-control, empathy and equity.
 Collective worship helps us to understand these values.

 When pupils are ready, they will start to join the whole school for Collective Worship.

-Busy Bees also learn the school prayer and say it every day.
+Nursery also learn the school prayer and say it every day.